Greenhouse Frog (Eleutherodactylus planirostris)

 First year: 1875

-Estimated Florida range: 33 counties At least 10 years, 4 counties Less than 10 years
+Estimated Florida range: 33 counties for at least 10 years, and four counties for less than 10 years

 Statewide trend: Expanding